 How to Measure Your Labrador’s Height and Length

-There are 4 types of crates for dogs.
+There are four types of Best Crate for Labrador.

-- Heavy-duty crates – Heavy-duty crates are a great option for dogs that tend to escape their crates, whether purposely or accidentally.
-They use thicker wire crates, and more robust latching and locking mechanism, and strong hinges to hold up to strong dogs.
+- Heavy-Duty Crates: Heavy-duty crates are an excellent option for dogs that tend to escape their crates, whether deliberately or accidentally.

-- Plastic portable dog crates – This type of crate is suited mostly for air travel, and is usually not ideal for day-to-day use because they are usually a bit more restrictive than other crates and are quite expensive.
+- Plastic Portable Dog Crates: These crates are best for air travel, and are not ideal for day-to-day use because they tend to be more restrictive than other types of crates.
+They are also quite expensive.